Beautifully packaged reissues of three gardening classics - with a new introduction by Monty Don

 Sharing the hopes and successes - and sometimes failures - of her work, Beth Chatto reveals what is really involved in maintaining a unique and flourishing garden.
 Written from notes that she kept regularly, this engaging book offers help on a whole range of topics.
 There is guidance on designing, planting and grouping.
 She describes methods of propagation, shows how plants can be helped to maturity, and gives advice on managing a garden and its plants and on performing all the day-to-day tasks involved.

 I return to Beth Chatto's books constantly For those who are new to her work, you are entering into a life-long relationship with a wise friend and gardener

 Compulsively readable.
 Once you have it, don't let anyone else borrow it - SUNDAY TELEGRAPH

-Beth Chatto runs her own Garden and Nursery for Unusual Plants at Elmstead Market near Colchester.
-Winner of ten Gold Medals at Chelsea, she also holds the Royal Horticultural Society's Victoria Medal of Honour and an honorary doctorate from Essex University for her services to horticulture.
-She is the author of a host of gardening classics and is also co-author of Dear Friend and Gardener, written with her long-standing friend and fellow gardener, Christopher Lloyd.
+Beth Chatto ran her own Garden and Nursery for Unusual Plants at Elmstead Market near Colchester.
+Winner of ten Gold Medals at Chelsea, she also held the Royal Horticultural Society's Victoria Medal of Honour and an honorary doctorate from Essex University for her services to horticulture.
+She is the author of a host of gardening classics and is also co-author of DEAR FRIEND AND GARDENER, written with her long-standing friend and fellow gardener, Christopher Lloyd.
+She died in 2018.